Why Choose a Mortgage Broker?

 -

-Licensed Professionals: Mortgage brokers are required to be licensed and meet strict regulatory standards.
+Licensed Professionals: Mortgage brokers are required to be licensed and meet strict regulatory education standards.

-Many borrowers choose banks due to familiarity, but it’s important to understand the differences in their service model.
+Many borrowers initially turn to banks due to familiarity, but it is crucial to understand the limitations of that model.

 The Main Benefit: